mebobby2/elixir-todo/README.md

 ### Building a release with exrm

 As it is, exrm is currently the best option for deployments.
+However, it now seems exrm is replaced by Distillery.

+exrm gives us the mix release command.

+Also note that exrm performs protocol consolidation automati- cally, so you don’t need to worry about this step.

+MIX_ENV=prod mix compile --no-debug-info
+MIX_ENV=prod mix release

+After mix release is done, your release resides in the rel/todo subfolder.

 ## Upto